ec-builds/enterprise-homelab/projects/proxmox-virtualization-lab/proxmox-storage.md

 ## Overview

-The Proxmox cluster uses a local storage architecture designed to separate virtual machine workloads from general-purpose host storage where hardware permits.
+The Proxmox cluster separates VM storage from general storage where possible.

-The standard nodes use dedicated NVMe storage for VM and container disks, while the primary SSD provides the Proxmox VE operating system and general-purpose ext4 storage.
+`prox-lab-01` and `prox-lab-02` use dedicated NVMe drives for VM and container disks, while the primary SSD is used for Proxmox and general ext4 storage.

-`prox-lab-03` uses a modified layout due to its smaller storage configuration.
+`prox-lab-03` uses a different layout because it has two smaller 500 GB drives.